7 Psychological Tricks to Quickly Get Over Infatuation

 Some of us are prone to falling into infatuation.
-We encounter someone "special" who we click with emotionally and spiritually, and we find ourselves falling for them in a seemingly intractable manner.
+We encounter someone "special" who we click with emotionally and spiritually, and we find ourselves falling for them in an infuriatingly intractable manner.

-Infatuation, often referred to as limerance, is a wildly turbulent experience that presents us with a plethora of positive and negative emotions.
-Mainly, it causes us to obsess over the object of our interest and adoration.
-When we cannot be with this person, it is agonizingly painful and must be overcome so that it does not nullify all other aspects of our life.
+Infatuation, often referred to as limerance, is a wildly turbulent experience that subjects us to a plethora of positive and negative emotions.
+Mainly, it causes us to obsess over the object of our adoration and focus on their "heavenly" looks and traits.
+When we cannot be with this person, the infatuated state is agonizingly painful and must be overcome so that it does not impinge on all other aspects of our lives.

-Due to the brain chemicals involved with attraction (namely dopamine, serotonin and oxytocin), the experience of infatuation is very illusory and unstable.
+Due to the brain chemicals implicated in attraction (namely dopamine, serotonin and oxytocin), the experience of infatuation is very illusory and unstable.
 It feels enchanting one minute, and then horrendously depressive the next.

 1. Draw An Ugly Photo of Them